 6-8-1852 Birmingham, ENG – 3-21-1922 Penzance, ENGBack to Artist IndexView Artists Paintings

-In 1884, Walter Langley was elected a member of the RBSA and continued to exhibit widely throughout the UK and abroad.
-Later in his career his reputation grew.
-One of Langley's paintings was singled out as by Leo Tolstoy in his book What is Art?, while in 1895 Langley was invited by the Uffizi to contribute a self-portrait to hang alongside those of Raphael, Rubens and Rembrandt in their collection of portraits of great artists.
+In 1884, Walter Langley was elected a member of the The Royal Birmingham Society of Artists and exhibited throughout the UK and abroad.
+Later in his career, his reputation grew.
+One of Langley's paintings was singled out as by Leo Tolstoy in his book What is Art?, while in 1895 Langley was invited by the prestigious Uffizi Gallery in Italy to contribute his self-portrait to hang alongside those of Raphael, and Rubens in their collection of portraits of great artists.

-Art Movement: Realism
+Art Movement: Realism.